Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 • Occasional "cycling" (taking breaks after several months)

 It's worth noting that traditional practices didn't involve precise milligram dosing.
-Modern supplements provide standardisation, but optimal amounts remain somewhat individual.
+Modern supplements are standardised, but optimal amounts remain individual.

 User-Reported Experiences